blackpuppy/docs/en/development/routing.rst

         separator, greedy, reset, default

-    Specifies what named parameters CakePHP should be parsing out of incoming urls.
+    Specifies what named parameters CakePHP should be parsing out of incoming URLs.
 By default CakePHP will parse every named parameter out of incoming URLs.
 See :ref:`controlling-named-parameters` for more information.